viperleed/viperleed/doc/content/installation.rst

         sudo apt install libopenmpi-dev

-  .. tab-item:: MacOS
+  .. tab-item:: macOS

-    For running under MacOS, it is recommended to first install a package manager such as `brew <https://brew.sh>`__.
+    For running under macOS, it is recommended to first install a package manager such as `brew <https://brew.sh>`__.
 This will also install the XCode command-line tools which are required for installing most other components.